SylvainPhilipona/Process-Detector/README.md

 # How to use this project
 The first step is to download the program from this GitHub.<br>
-Once downloaded and un-zipped you will find the folder 'Impero-Detector'.<br>
+Once downloaded and un-zipped you will find the folder 'Process-Detector'.<br>
 You can copy this folder wherever you want.<br>
 To execute the program you just have to double-click on the 'start.bat' file.<br>
 ![image](https://user-images.githubusercontent.com/87760278/229080477-7bfdb16c-7214-4201-9e09-7291ac700a27.png)